What’s in This Article

 But this financial backing can also create an uneven playing field.
 When national carriers receive substantial state funding, low-cost or foreign airlines struggle to compete.
 This dynamic can stifle innovation and lead to market consolidation as weaker, unsupported airlines fold.

 Long-term reliance on government cash can also harm an airline’s adaptability.
-Carriers that do not face standard competitive pressures often become complacent.
+Carriers that don’t face standard competitive pressures often become complacent.
 They may ignore necessary efficiency improvements or let service quality decline.
 While subsidies offer short-term relief, they can damage long-term market health.

 Case Studies: Examples of Government Subsidies in the Airline Industry